 Instructions

-- Slice the oranges into 1/8 - 1/4 inch slices.
-Trim the rind with a small sharp knife or scissors.
+- Using a sharp knife, cut the oranges into 1/8 - 1/4 inch slices.
+Trim the rind with a small paring knife or scissors.
 Remove any seeds.

 - Arrange the slices of orange on a platter along with the spinach leaves.
 Scatter the jicama sticks on top, and season with salt and pepper.